mathletedev/notebook/historical_literature/Root Words.md

 ### HYPO/HYP
 ### JAC/JEC
 ### LEV
+### PLE
+Means to measure
+- metric: a standard of measurement
+- odometer: an instrument for measuring distance travelled (as by a vehicle)
+- symmetrical: having, involving, or exhibiting symmetry

 ### ORTH/ORTHO
 Means straight, right, or true
 - orthodontic: a branch of dentistry dealing with irregularities of the teeth (such as malocclusion) and their correction (as by braces)